 Finally, the words came. “…The Rider Online, Mansfield Texas.”

 Legacy journalism’s online newspaper, The Rider Online, and its yearbook, The Arena, will end the year with several new additions to the award wall.
-This year, The Rider was awarded the Columbia Scholastic Press Association (CSPA) Gold Crown award, the Pacemaker and the Interscholastic League Press Conference (ILPC) Gold Star award.
+This year, The Rider was awarded the Columbia Scholastic Press Association (CSPA) Silver Crown award, the Pacemaker and the Interscholastic League Press Conference (ILPC) Gold Star award.
 The Arena won a Silver Crown and a Silver Star, in addition to a Best In Show award at the NSPA convention in San Francisco.

 “I’m extremely proud to have been a part of the team that worked hard all year to deserve these awards,” Granato said.
 “It’s such an honor to have a place in Legacy Journalism and a place in the world of scholastic journalism.”